Antioch Hall, North and South Halls: Antioch Hall

 Antioch Hall was closed along with the College in June 2008; however, while the College reopened, Antioch Hall did not.
-Since the campus's central Power Plant usually provided steam heating to this building and others, and because the Power Plant went offline with the general closure in 2008, Antioch Hall lacked heating which in turn led to plumbing failures and flooding in February of 2009.
+Since the campus's central Power Plant usually provided steam heating to this building and others, and because the Power Plant went offline with the general closure in 2008, Antioch Hall lacked heating which in turn led to plumbing failures and flooding in February 2009.
 Some restoration has been done, the largest from a $500,000 directed grant from Yellow Springs Community Foundation in 2019, intended to tackle projects of immediate need such as reintroducing heating.
-But considerable additional funding is needed to bring the building back to usefulness, with estimates ranging from $7.5 million to $20 million.
+However, considerable additional funding is needed to bring the building back to usefulness, with estimates ranging from $7.5 million to $20 million.

 North Hall

 North Hall is an operational residence hall.
 Its first residents were the entering class of 1853.
 In 1953 it was extensively reconstructed following a significant fire in February of that year, with use of an interior steel framework supporting four-inch reinforced concrete floors which made the building more fireproof.
 In 2011 it underwent a $5.7 million renovation effort to combine both comfortable and sustainable living, and reopened in 2012.
 The renovation project achieved a LEED energy-efficiency Gold Level Certification on July 26, 2013, and was the oldest building in the country to obtain such a rating, taking the title from the U.S. Treasury Building.
 The project included solar panels on the building’s roof, and twenty-five 600'-deep geothermal wells for heating and cooling.